rinnocente/gromed-vmd/README.md

 ## Efficient use of X11 from a "LOCAL" docker container

-The standard method to log into the container with `ssh -X ` works but is not efficient.
-Another way it is possible on a Unix host with some complications.
+The standard method of logging into the container with `ssh -X ` works but is not efficient.
+Another way it is possible, but with some complications, if you work on a Unix host .
-Instead of using ssh to multiplex X11 on the same channel we map directly the X11 socket of the host on the container (the ubuntu image needs the `libxext-dev` library) :
+Instead of using ssh to multiplex X11 on the same channel you can map directly the X11 socket of the host on the container (the ubuntu image needs the `libxext-dev` library) :
 ```